jjmchew/jjmchew.github.io/RB129/writtenStudyNotes.md

       ```ruby

       ```
+  - from testing:  can assign class variables anywhere within the class (i.e., within methods is also okay)
+    - NOTE:  if class variable is initialized within an instance method (e.g., `initialize`) and that method hasn't yet been executed (e.g., no instance of class has been created and thus `initialize` executed), there will be an error (NameError) when trying to reference that class variable
+    - for example:  need to instantiate `GoodDog` before class method `how_many` will work
+    ```ruby
+    class GoodDog
+      TEETH = 23

+      def initialize(name)
+        @@legs = 4
+        @name = name
+      end

+      def self.how_many
+        p @@legs
+        p TEETH
+      end
+    end

+    sparky = GoodDog.new('Sparky') # without this line, the next doesn't work

+    GoodDog.how_many

+    p GoodDog::TEETH
+    ```

 ##### Constants
 - constants are defined using an uppercase letter at the beginning of the variable name (convention is to use all caps) [source](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part2#constants)